WHAT WE COLLECT

 OUR LAWFUL BASES FOR COLLECTING AND USING YOUR PERSONAL DATA

 We have listed a wide range of information-types in the previous section.
-Data protection laws requires DeepZen to have one or more lawful bases (Article 6 (1) of the GDPR) for processing and holding your Personal Data.
-The six forms of lawful basis that are available are summarised in the info-graphic below
+Data protection laws requires DeepZen to have one or more lawful bases (as set out in the EU GDPR and UK GDPR) for processing and holding your Personal Data.
+The six forms of lawful basis that are available are summarised in the info-graphic below:

 DeepZen works with many partners, customers and professionals involved in all aspects of the audio-output industries.
 This includes many such as authors, marketers, production companies, agencies, game developers, educators, voice artists, content creators, with whom we will have contractual obligation to fulfil– where we need to perform our agreements with each out of contractual necessity.

 There are other occasions when DeepZen reserves the right to directly take your freely given, unambiguous and informed consent to our processing of your data.
 More often when you indirectly use our products or services – most likely when you use the services of a customer of ours who in turn will have recourse to a customer portal with us- you will have consciously consented to the processing of your information as part of that arrangement.